satg01/Diwali-Sales-Analysis/README.md

 # Project Title: Diwali Sales Analysis
 # Overview
-📌 The Diwali Sales Analysis Dashboard is a comprehensive data analysis project that aims to analyze sales data during the Diwali festival season and provide valuable insights to drive business growth.
+📌 The Diwali Sales Analysis Dashboard is a comprehensive data analysis project that aims to analyze sales data during the Diwali festival season and provide valuable insights to drive business growth.<br>
-📌 The project combines the power of Power BI for interactive visualization and Python for advanced data analysis techniques.
+📌 The project combines the power of Power BI for interactive visualization and Python for advanced data analysis techniques.<br>
 📌 By leveraging these tools, the project offers a holistic view of sales performance, customer behaviour, and market trends during the Diwali festival.

 # Project Highlights